mike-kane/teacher-chatbot-demo/data/nlu.md

 - geometry what assignments
 - geometry show assignments

+## intent:inquire_grades
+- what is my grade
+- what are my grades in class
+- how am I doing in class
+- tell me my grade on the last assignment
+- i want to hear my grade
+- show me my scores
+- what is my GPA
+- is my grade better
+- did my grade get worse
+- do I have an A in this class
+- GPA
+- grade point avg
+- test scores
+- project scores
+- project grade
+- what is my class avg
+- what is my grade in the class
+- how did I do on the test
+- show me my recent grades
+- how am i doing in class right now
+- tell me my grades
+- I have a question about grades
+- grades
+- scores
+- grade point average
+- am I passing this class
+- What are my grades?
+- Grades
+- What is my gpa?
+- What did I get on my last hw
+- grades
+- What are my grades

 ## intent:inquire_grade_spanish
 - Yes, detailed grades on Spanish
 - What’s my Spanish grade?